Rigidity and reconstruction in matroids of highly connected graphs: The Lovász-Yemini and Whitney properties

 \begin{lemma} Let $\MM$ be a graph matroid family.
 If $\MM$ is bounded, then it has the Lovász-Yemini property. \end{lemma} \begin{proof} Let $r$ denote the rank function of $\MM$, and let $k = 2(r(\MM) - 1) + 1$.
 It is not difficult to see that every $k$-connected graph contains a matching of size at least $r(\MM)$.
 It follows from \cref{lemma:unboundedforest}(b) that such a matching has rank $r(\MM)$.
 This implies that every $k$-connected graph has rank $r(\MM)$, and hence is $\MM$-rigid. \end{proof}

 On the other hand, not every bounded graph matroid family has the Whitney property.
-For example, the family $\mathcal{U}_k$ of rank-$k$ uniform matroids does not: for every graph $G$, every permutation of $E(G)$ is an automorphism of $\mathcal{U}_k(G)$, but (unless $G$ is a star or a triangle) not every permutation is induced by an automorphism of $G$.
+For example, the family $\mathcal{U}_k$ of rank-$k$ uniform matroids does not: in this case $\mathcal{U}_k(G)$ is determined by the number of edges of $G$, rather than $G$ itself.

 \cref{theorem:boundedwhitney} below provides a complete characterization of bounded graph matroid families with the Whitney property.
 It turns out that the example of $\mathcal{U}_k$ is characteristic, in the sense that if a bounded graph matroid family $\MM$ does not have the Whitney property, then there exist arbitrarily highly connected graphs $G$ for which $\MM(G)$ is a uniform matroid.